-The following book review is a Special provided by Elise Cooper for BlackFive readers.
-You can read all of our reviews by clicking on the Books category on the far right side bar.
+The following book review is a special for BlackFive readers provided by Elise Cooper.
+You can read all of our book reviews by clicking on the Books category on the right side bar.

 Fans of thrillers have lost major author icons Vince Flynn and Tom Clancy.
 If they are looking for someone who might live up to these legends, try Matthew Dunn.
 He writes about espionage and takes the reader on an intense journey with every storyline.
 His latest, Dark Spies, is a riveting and gripping novel whose main character, Will Cochrane, is a lot like Flynn’s Mitch Rapp, each willing to throw personal safety aside to protect their country.